CT-Data-Collaborative/distribution-of-home-sales/README.md

 Testing relies on PyTest and a custom CTData PyTest plugin which is installed as a requirement dependency.

 An example testing script is included in the `/tests` directory.
-Running `pytest -v` will execute this and other tests.
+Running `pytest -v tests` will execute this and other tests.

 Our custom PyTest plugin will bootstrap a number of fixtures with values that can be tested without additional logic.